 Central Coast

 Helen has been an invaluable member of the Interaction team for more than 20 years.
 She has worked across several programs including accommodation, community and clinical settings which have provided a broad knowledge of the support networks surrounding her participants.
 Helen holds a BA in Community Welfare, and BA Honours 1st Class in Social Science.
 Her passion of working with families, particularly parents with intellectual disability inspired her research on ‘Parents with Intellectual Disability and the Child Protection Process’.
-Helen is a qualified Behaviour Support Practitioner and also continues to expand her qualifications, currently studying Positive Behaviour Support as a post graduate certificate.
+Helen is a qualified Behaviour Support Practitioner who has recently completed a Post-Graduate Certificate in Positive Behaviour Support.
 Being able to work as a team with participants and their support networks is what Helen loves most about her role.

 Liam Jones